 As a matter of fact, the industry standard for diamond grading is 10x magnification.
 In that case, there should not be any misshapen or misaligned facets visible under 10x magnification.

-That's because it can be very difficult to detect slight variations in facet alignment and structure using only 10x magnification.
-Be that as it may, we then have to scale down the magnification to make a proper assessment of diamond symmetry.
+That's because it can be challenging to detect slight variations in facet alignment and structure using only 10x magnification.
+Be that as it may, we have to scale down the magnification to assess diamond symmetry properly.

 Super ideal cut puppies like this Black by Brian Gavin Diamond are brighter because of the higher degree of symmetry.
 In that case, there is an obvious benefit to focusing on diamonds with the highest overall cut grade.